SATURDAY, April 22, 2017

 TOPICS: EYR, FROM THE WIRES, SOURCES OF ELECTRIC

 TUCSON (A-P) — Since I'm not an academic, I don't have to 'play nice' as a scrivener, and not being media, not even social, I don't have to be 'fair and balanced' or otherwise tell people what they want to hear.
 I don't 'like' what I write and neither will normal humans.
 'I would love to be wrong in everything'.
-By sharing concerns, someone may offer to correct me.
+By sharing concerns, someone who may actually know enough to have an opinion may offer to correct me.

 Alberta Environment of Canada asked (funded?) the International Institute for Sustainable Development (IISD) to examine the concept of emergy as a tool for valuing EGS.
 Their study explored 'the advantages and disadvantages of using emergy measurements to value EGS and assess development alternatives' to support decision and policy-making and otherwise advance 'sustainable development' planning.
 Odum's 'better view' is beginning to be insubstantially considered by decision makers.
 But things are looking up: Copernicus had a 'better view' and it took the intelligentsia 150+ years to internalize it and the Church over 200 years to remove his offering from the banned book list.
 Although 25% of Americans agree that the Sun goes around ('orbits' as sciency types say) Earth, most intelligentsia types lost interest in the issue over a hundred years ago.

 The IISD 2010 report includes an online survey of 119-137 students and alumni from schools of environmental and sustainability internship and degree programs that found 14% 'had previously heard of emergy analysis', which begs the question of whether any had been taught to think about systems in terms of energy principles.
 But at least 14% is a likely upper limit implying that schools of environmental and sustainability studies are still thinking about systems in Ptolemaic terms.
 While most members of the intelligentsia could be made to admit that 'energy matters', too few yet realize that energy principles are central to any understanding of any complex system that matters.
 Most ecologists, even those who may know of H.T.
-Odum, reject (secondary to educational deficit?) the centrality of energy concepts needed to enable humans to claim some grasp of biophysical reality or make policy decisions.
+Odum, reject (secondary to educational deficit?) the centrality of energy concepts needed to enable humans to claim some grasp of biophysical reality or make policy decisions that might enable long-term persistance of complex society.

 Other than for industrial humans living in the past three hundred years, solar energy is what matters and all other energy sources are alternative.
 For industrial society alone, fossil fuels matter and all other sources are considered alternative.
 Since only industrial humans could be reading this, 'alternative energy' will be taken to mean alternative to fossil fuels, namely: solar PV/thermal, wind, geothermal, hydroelectric, tidal, wave, biomass, nuclear fission, and fusion.
 All are alternative, but not in a way that really matters.
 Let's parse each alternative through the obligatory tell-people-what-they-want-to-hear media (mainstream and social) filter: